SuperJC710e/nginx-forward-proxy-ng/README.md

 # nginx-forward-proxy

+This is an updated version of the original from [https://github.com/hinata/nginx-forward-proxy](https://github.com/hinata/nginx-forward-proxy).

+Changes:

+- Update Alpine base version
+- Updated nginx base version
+- Split container build into a multi-stage build to reduce final size

 ## What is this?

-The 'nginx-foward-proxy' is a so simple HTTP proxy server using the nginx.
+The 'nginx-foward-proxy' is a simple HTTP proxy server using nginx.
 You can easily build a HTTP proxy server using this.

 ## Try this container